23001565/SpMV/README.md

 - csb.cpp — Convert .coo to CSB + SpMV & SpMVᵀ

-These are simple, educational versions designed to illustrate the flow of sparse matrix algorithms.
+These are simple versions designed to illustrate the flow of sparse matrix algorithms.

 📂 Project Components
 1. 🔧 mtx2coo.cpp